MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 ## Step 5: Copy parcel

-Cloudera Manager finds parcels in its Cloudera parcel repository.
+By default, Cloudera Manager finds parcels in the Cloudera parcel repository.
 In this step, copy the parcel you generated to the repository.

 1. Copy `MRS-9.1.0-el7.parcel` and `MRS-9.1.0-el7.parcel.sha` to the Cloudera parcel repository, typically /opt/cloudera/parcels.